Kraisie/RoleWatcher/README.md

 #### Forum IDs

-Your forum needs to have user IDs that are numeric and start by 1.
-Your highest possible ID should be 2<sup>63</sup>-1.
+Your forum needs to have user and role IDs that are numeric and start by 1.
+Your highest possible ID should be 2<sup>
+63</sup>-1.
 If your forum uses so called "Snowflakes" as IDs there might be issues as Discord uses that ID system too.
 While duplicates between forum IDs and Discord IDs are very unlikely they can happen if your forum uses them as well. \
-Any role ID has to be in the Java Integer range.

 #### Forum user name